How to Write a Thank You Note to a Customer

 Sending thank-you notes can have a huge impact on how others think of you because it shows that you not only appreciated what that person did, you also took the time to tell them so.
 A thank you note doesn't have to be elaborate or written on pricey letterpress paper.
-Usually, two or three sentences is good enough and can be sent electronically or, thoughtfully, sent by mail, which, today, will make it stand out.
-Because saying thank you should be a standard practice for you, you'll save time if you set up a few basic templates to address different situations and keep them handy.
+Usually, two or three sentences is good enough and can be sent electronically or, even more thoughtfully, sent by mail, which will especially make it stand out.
+Because saying thank you should be standard practice for you, you'll save time if you set up a few basic templates to address different situations and keep them handy.

 “Thank you for taking the time to talk with me on the phone yesterday, especially because I know how busy as you are.
 I look forward to our meeting next Tuesday at 10 AM and promise to take up no more than 15 minutes of your time.”